We found 9 genetics specialists who accept MagnaCare near New York, NY.

 Dr. John Pappas works as a molecular genetic pathologist in New York, NY.
 He graduated from the University of Athens Faculty of Medicine.
 His training includes a residency program at Beth Israel Medical Center.
 Clinical interests for Dr. Pappas include cleft lip and palate, growth problems, and cystic fibrosis (CF).
-Dr. Pappas is an in-network provider for several insurance carriers, including Coresource, Aetna EPO, Blue Cross/Blue Shield.
+Dr. Pappas is an in-network provider for several insurance carriers, including Coresource, Aetna EPO, and Blue Cross/Blue Shield.
 He has received professional recognition including the following: New York Super Doctors.
 Dr. Pappas (or staff) speaks the following languages: Urdu, Greek, and Ukrainian.
-Dr. Pappas is affiliated with Mount Sinai Beth Israel and NYU Langone Medical Center.
+He is affiliated with Mount Sinai Beth Israel and NYU Langone Medical Center.

 Clinical interests: Ear Problems, Cystic Fibrosis, Birthmark, Movement Disorders, Autism, Multiple Endocrine Neoplasia, ...
 (Read more)

 Dr. Karen David sees patients in New York, NY and Brooklyn, NY.
 Her medical specialty is genetics.
 In her practice, she is particularly interested in genetic issues.
 She is in-network for Amerigroup, Coresource, and Anthem.
 She is a graduate of Albert Einstein College of Medicine of Yeshiva University.
 She has received professional recognition including the following: New York Super Doctors.
 Dr. David (or staff) speaks Spanish and French.
 Dr. David is affiliated with New York Methodist (NYM) Hospital.

 Clinical interests: Genetic Issues

 Clinical interests: Leukemia, Lymphoma

 Clinical interests: Ear Problems, Cystic Fibrosis, Birthmark, Genetic Counseling, Movement Disorders, Autism, Multiple ...
 (Read more)